Working Capital Turnover

 By their very nature, small businesses have thin or low working capital.
 This is true for several reasons:

 1) There is difficulty in obtaining unsecured long-term debt to increase working capital.
-Larger more stable operations have more access to long-term debt instruments to finance operations.
+Larger, more stable operations have more access to long-term debt instruments to finance operations.
 Small businesses must rely on owners to infuse cash as needed.

-3) Short-term borrowings especially via accounts payable are easy to acquire.
+3) Short-term borrowings, especially via accounts payable, are easy to acquire.
 In effect, gross working capital (current assets) is often financed with current liabilities.

 .
 Rate Meaning and Investigation

-it is a sign of solid financial position.
-It is possible the business is posed for growth.
-If net working capital is high and less than 20% of equity, it is a sign of debt leverage so investigate the fixed assets to debt relationship.
-Low sales with negative profit is a serious problem.
+. < 10:1 Could either be very low sales or a high net working capital balance.
+Look at the working capital value; if more than 50% of the total equity, then it is a sign of a solid financial position.
+The business may be poised for growth.
+If net working capital is high and less than 20% of equity, it is a sign of debt leverage, so investigate the fixed assets to debt relationship.
+Low sales with negative profit are a serious problem.

-. > 100:1 Sales are extreme therefore profit has to be high as a percentage of sales and operating cash flow has to be great for this level of sales to working capital.
-If profitability is slim and/or negative cash flow exists it means the product or service is woefully under priced.
+. > 100:1 Sales are extreme; therefore, profit has to be high as a percentage of sales, and operating cash flow has to be great for this level of sales to working capital.
+If profitability is slim and/or negative cash flow exists, it means the product or service is woefully underpriced.
 Although this ratio appears desirable, without the other positive attributes, financial performance can be catastrophic if management isn’t attentive to the signs.

 Summary – Working Capital Turnover